Graded twisted Calabi-Yau algebras are generalized Artin-Schelter regular: Twisted Calabi-Yau algebras

 respecting any bimodule structures that arise.
 A similar argument as in the first paragraph of the proof of Lemma~\ref{lem:extension} shows that $\phi$ is an isomorphism in case $M$ and $H$ are finitely generated projective modules.

-Now in general, we may replace $P$ and $Q$ by bounded above complexes of projectives; then $P \otimes Q$ is a bounded above complex of projective $R \otimes S$-modules.
-In complex degree $n$ we define a map

-to define $\alpha$, note for given $h$ there are finitely many values of $i$ and $j$ such that $i + j = h$ and $P^i$ and $Q^j$ are nonzero, since $P$ and $Q$ are bounded above.
-Then $\alpha$ is defined using $\phi$ and the universal property of the product.
-The map $\beta$ is defined using the universal property of the direct sum.
-In the equality following the map $\beta$, we again use that for give $h$ the sum $\bigoplus_{i + j = h}$ only ranges over a finite number of relevant $i$ and $j$, and finite direct sums pull out of the first coordinate of $\Hom$.
-Now the maps $\Phi^n$ are the components of a natural map of complexes $\Phi$ as required in the statement.

-In case $P$ and $Q$ are perfect, we can replace them by bounded complexes of finitely generated projectives.
-Because of this boundedness all products can be taken over finite index sets and hence are the same as direct sums; now $\alpha$ is an isomorphism using that tensor products commute with direct sums.
-The map $\beta$ is an isomorphism since $P^i \otimes Q^j$ is a finitely generated $R \otimes S$-module, and direct sums pull out of the second coordinate of $\Hom$ when the first coordinate is finitely generated.
-We conclude that each $\Phi^n$ is an isomorphism in this case and so $\Phi$ is an isomorphism of complexes. \end{proof}
+One may now replace $P$ and $Q$ by bounded above complexes of projectives and proceed in the same spirit as the proof Lemma~\ref{lem:extension}, obtaining the desired isomorphism if $P$ and $Q$ are perfect.
+We omit the details. \end{proof}

-\begin{proposition} If $A_1$ and $A_2$ are (graded) twisted Calabi-Yau algebras of respective dimensions~$d_1$ and~$d_2$, then $A_1 \otimes A_2$ is a (graded) twisted Calabi-Yau algebra of dimension~$d_1 + d_2$.
-If $A_1$ and $A_2$ have Nakayama automorphisms $\mu_1, \mu_2$, respectively, then $A_1 \otimes A_2$ has Nakayama automorphism $\mu_1 \otimes \mu_2$. \end{proposition} \begin{proof} Proposition~\ref{prop:smooth tensor} implies that $A_1 \otimes A_2$ is homologically smooth.
-Set $U_i = \Ext^d_{A_i^e}(A_i, A_i^e)$ for $i = 1,2$, which are invertible bimodules and therefore projective on each side.
-Now applying Lemma~\ref{lem:tensor} in the second isomorphism below, which gives an isomorphism since $A_1$ is perfect over $A_1^e$ and $A_2$ is perfect over $A_2^e$, we obtain
+\begin{proposition} If $A$ and $B$ are (graded) twisted Calabi-Yau algebras of respective dimensions~$d_1$ and~$d_2$, then $A \otimes B$ is a (graded) twisted Calabi-Yau algebra of dimension~$d_1 + d_2$ whose Nakayama bimodule is the tensor product of the Nakayama bimodules of $A$ and $B$.
+If $A$ and $B$ have Nakayama automorphisms $\mu_1, \mu_2$, respectively, then $A \otimes B$ has Nakayama automorphism $\mu_1 \otimes \mu_2$. \end{proposition} \begin{proof} Proposition~\ref{prop:smooth tensor} implies that $R = A \otimes B$ is homologically smooth.
+Let $U_1$ and $U_2$ respectively denote the Nakayama bimodules of $A$ and $B$, which are invertible bimodules and therefore projective on each side.
+Now applying Lemma~\ref{lem:tensor} in the second isomorphism below, which gives an isomorphism since $A$ is perfect over $A^e$ and $B$ is perfect over $B^e$, we obtain

 where these isomorphisms hold as complexes of right $A^e$-modules.
 Thus we see that $A$ is twisted Calabi-Yau of the desired dimension, and it is easy to verify the behavior of Nakayama automorphisms from the above. \end{proof}